Few-shot Object Counting with Similarity-Aware Feature Enhancement: Method

-In FSC \cite{famnet}, object classes are divided into base classes $\mathcal{C}_b$ and novel classes $\mathcal{C}_n$, where $\mathcal{C}_b$ and $\mathcal{C}_n$ have no intersection.
-For each image from $\mathcal{C}_b$, both a few corresponding exemplars and the locations of all target objects are provided.
-While, for the images from $\mathcal{C}_n$, only their corresponding exemplars are available.
-FSC aims to count target objects from $\mathcal{C}_n$ with only a few annotated exemplars by leveraging the generalization knowledge from $\mathcal{C}_b$.
-Denote the number of exemplars per image as $K$, the task is called $K$-shot FSC.
+Few-shot object counting (FSC)~\cite{famnet} aims to count the number of exemplar objects occurring in a query image with only a few support images describing the exemplar object.
+In FSC, object classes are divided into base classes $\mathcal{C}_b$ and novel classes $\mathcal{C}_n$, where $\mathcal{C}_b$ and $\mathcal{C}_n$ have no intersection.
+For each query image from $\mathcal{C}_b$, both a few support images and the ground-truth density map are provided.
+While, for query images from $\mathcal{C}_n$, only a few support images are available.
+FSC aims to count exemplar objects from $\mathcal{C}_n$ using only a few support images by leveraging the generalization knowledge from $\mathcal{C}_b$.
+If we denote the number of support images for one query image as $K$, the task is called $K$-shot FSC.